Cooperative Training of Descriptor and Generator Networks: Introduction

-{\bf Step G2 for reconstruction}: The same as before, except that we use the revised synthesized examples and the inferred latent factors obtained in Step G1 to update the generator.
-The generator in Step G0 generates and thus reconstructs the initial synthesized examples.
-Step G2 updates the generator to reconstruct the revised synthesized examples.
-The revision of the generator accounts for the revisions made by the Langevin revision dynamics in Step D1.
+{\bf Step G2 for reconstruction}: The same as before, except that we use the revised synthesized examples and the inferred latent factors obtained in Step G1 (Langevin inference) to update the generator.
+The generator in Step G0 (initial generation) generates and thus reconstructs the initial synthesized examples.
+Step G2 (reconstruction) updates the generator to reconstruct the revised synthesized examples.
+The revision of the generator accounts for the revisions made by the Langevin revision dynamics in Step D1 (Langevin revision).

-Figure \ref{fig:diagram} shows the flow chart of the CoopNets algorithm.
+Figure \ref{fig:diagram} shows the flow chart of the cooperative algorithm.
 The generator is like the student.
 It generates the initial draft of the synthesized examples.
-The descriptor is like the advisor.
+The descriptor is like the teacher.
 It revises the initial draft by running a number of Langevin revisions.
 The descriptor learns from the outside review, which is in the form of the difference between the observed examples and the revised synthesized examples.
-The generator learns from how the descriptor revises the initial draft by reconstructing the revised draft.
-Such is the tale of two nets.
+This is a modified version of contrastive divergence, where the MCMC is initialized by the generator instead of being initialized from the observed examples.
+The generator learns from how the descriptor's MCMC revises the initial draft by reconstructing the revised draft.
+This is MCMC teaching.

-The reason we let the generator net learn from the revised synthesized examples instead of the observed examples is that the generator does not know the latent factors that generate the observed examples, and it has to think hard to infer them by explaining-away reasoning.
-However, the generator knows the latent factors that generate each initial synthesized example, and thus it essentially knows the latent factors when learning from the revised synthesized examples.
+The reason we let the generator network learn from the revised synthesized examples instead of the observed examples is that the generator does not know the latent factors that generate the observed examples, and it has to think hard to infer them by explaining-away reasoning.
+However, the generator knows the values of the latent factors that generate each initial synthesized example, and thus it essentially knows the latent factors when learning from the revised synthesized examples.
 By reconstructing the revised synthesized examples, the generator traces and accumulates the Langevin revisions made by the descriptor.
-This cooperation is thus beneficial to the generator by relieving it the burden of inferring the latent variables.
+This cooperation is thus beneficial to the generator by relieving it the burden of inferring the latent factors.

 While the generator may find it hard to learn from the observed examples directly, the descriptor has no problem learning from the observed examples because it only needs to compute the bottom-up features deterministically.
 However, it needs synthesized examples to find its way to shift its density, and they do not come by easily.
 The generator can provide unlimited number of examples, and in each learning iteration, the generator supplies a completely {new batch} of independent examples on demand.
 The descriptor only needs to revise the new batch of examples instead of generating a new batch by itself from scratch.
 The generator has memorized the cumulative effect of {all} the past Langevin revisions, so that it can produce new samples in one shot.
 This cooperation is thus beneficial to the descriptor by relieving it the burden of synthesizing examples from scratch.